CartoDB/carto-selfhosted-helm/customizations/README.md

 ## Custom Buckets

-If you want to keep as much data as possible in your infrastructure you can configure CARTO Self Hosted to use your own cloud storage.
-Supported storage services are:
+For every CARTO Self Hosted installation, we create GCS buckets in our side as part of the required infrastructure for importing data, map thumbnails and other internal data.

+You can create and use your own storage buckets in any of the following supported storage providers:

-- Google Compute Storage
+- Google Cloud Storage
 - AWS S3
 - Azure Storage

 > :warning: You can only set one provider at a time.
-These buckets are used as temporary storage when importing data, for map thumbnails, and other internal data.

 <!--
 TODO: Add the code related to Terraform